chri3i/Tinvaak2/README.md

 The package is required for Mod Organizer 2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

-**Please also make sure to install Microsoft .Net Runtime v5 so that mo2 can launch the list!** The latest version can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime), install the desktop x64 version.
+### **Please also make sure to install Microsoft .Net Runtime v5 so that mo2 can launch the list!!!
+This is a new update and it is most likely that you DO NOT have this yet!** The latest version can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime), install the desktop x64 version.

 #### Steam Config